zubyuche/zubyuche/README.md

                        Petroleum and Gas Engineer with huge passion in Tech!
 - 🔭 I’m currently working on Carbon Capture and Storage in geologic formations
 - 🌱 I’m currently learning Python, JavaScript, HTML,SQL, CSS
-- 🤔 I'm interested in Data Analytics, Web Development, Machine Learning, Software Developmennt
+- 🤔 I'm interested in Data Analytics, Web Development, Machine Learning, Software Development
 - 👯 I’m looking to collaborate on Anything!
 Willing to learn new things
 - 📫 How to reach me: nnwanorue@gmail.com
 <!--